-The John A. Barry Distillery, later becoming the Old Poindexter distillery, is an abandoned brandy and bourbon distillery in Ekron, Kentucky.
-After closing, the property was sold to a railroad tank car cleaner.
+The John A. Barry Distillery, later known as Old Poindexter distillery, is an abandoned brandy and bourbon distillery in Ekron, Kentucky.

 A new four-story barrelhouse, designed by Walter C. Wagner, was constructed in 1936.
 14 The warehouse measured 70-feet × 90-feet and boasted a capacity of 5,000 barrels.